How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • "Lazolvan";

 Important!
-Drugs with a mucolytic effect should not be taken simultaneously with reflex antitussive drugs.
+Drugs with mucolytic action should not be taken simultaneously with reflex-acting antitussive drugs.

-Stimulates an increase in mucus and makes it easier to pass.
-The drugs in this group are most often represented by herbal medicines.
+Stimulate an increase in mucus and facilitate its removal.
+Preparations in this group are most often represented by herbal medicines.
 These include:

 • "Mukaltin";